This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Russia is definitely filled with more than just icy Siberia and vodka jokes.
 It is home to many wonderful looking cathedrals and mountains.
 Russia has a satisfyingly good balance of history and nature.

 However, it can be quite complicated to apply for a visa even as a tourist to the country.
 Firstly, Singaporeans are required to apply for a tourist invitation letter to be able to apply for a visa.
 A tourist invitation letter can be obtained from a relative or establishment that resides within the country.
 Otherwise, a travel operator could provide you an invitation letter at a fee.

-Travelling to Russia sounds like a hassle so we recommend booking through a reliable travel agency if you need help in getting a tourist invitation letter.
+Travelling to Russia sounds like a hassle, so we recommend booking through a reliable travel agency if you need help getting a tourist invitation letter.

 Who wouldn’t want to travel to the happiest place on earth?
 Bhutan is a small Buddhist kingdom located between China, India and Nepal.
 Its appeal lies in its authentic culture which stands strong in the face of globalisation and external influences.